deviationist/isp-nightmare-speedtester/README.md

 - CSV-export
 - Smarter storage - maybe in a SQLite-file instead?
 - A better way of generating statistics - maybe via SQL?
-- Add .env-based config so that the logfile can be placed anywhere